Religious views of Adolf Hitler: Hitler on Islam

-Hitler also referred to Germany’s Invasion of the Soviet Union as a "Crusade" ("Kreuzzug”, literally translated as “Cross-struggle”) naming it “Operation Barbarossa” after the crusading Holy Roman Emperor Frederick Barbarossa who set out on a campaign against the Muslim Sultan Saladin.
-At a Nuremberg rally on September 14, 1936 he also mocked that a British journalist ignoring the threat of the Soviet Union to Europe was no different than a 15th-century “Humanist” in Vienna denying the threat of Islam to Europe during the Ottoman Empire’s expansion because “it divided the world into east and west”.
+Hitler also referred to Germany's invasion of the Soviet Union as a "Crusade" ("Kreuzzug", literally translated as "Cross-struggle") naming it "Operation Barbarossa" after the crusading Holy Roman Emperor Frederick Barbarossa who set out on a campaign against the Muslim Sultan Saladin.
+At a Nuremberg rally on September 14, 1936 he also mocked that a British journalist ignoring the threat of the Soviet Union to Europe was no different than a 15th-century "Humanist" in Vienna denying the threat of Islam to Europe during the Ottoman Empire's expansion because "it divided the world into east and west".

 Despite Hitler's seeming admiration for Islam at times, and his willingness to work with some exiled Arab political leaders, he viewed Arab people as racial and social inferiors.
 Speer acknowledged that in private, Hitler regarded Arabs as an inferior race and that the relationship he had with various Muslim figures was more political than personal.
 Hitler was also quoted in the early war years stating, "We shall continue to make disturbances in the Far East and in Arabia.
 Let us think as men and let us see in these peoples at best lacquered half-apes who are anxious to experience the lash."
 However, he is alleged to have also acknowledged positive aspects of Muslim culture, stating that the peoples of Islam would be closer to Germany than, for instance, France.
 This however comes from a Francois Genoud forgery.

 Despite being a minority in Europe, Arabs faced Nazi persecution with racist incidents against Egyptians in the 1930s.
 The Nazis targeted individuals of mixed Arab/North African heritage, sterilizing hundreds and imprisoning 450 Arab inmates in concentration camps, including Auschwitz, where they were subjected to forced labor, particularly Algerians residing in France.

 In spite of Hitler's conflicting opinions on Islam and Arabs, in a letter to President Roosevelt during the war, Winston Churchill pointed out that Muslim soldiers were providing "the main army elements on which we [the British] must rely for the immediate fighting."
-Many Muslims have sacrificed themselves to save Jews and fight the Nazis the like of Noor Inayat Khan, Behic Erkin, Abdol-Hossein Sardari, and Si Kaddour Benghabrit the founder of the Great Mosque of Paris.
+Many Muslims have sacrificed themselves to save Jews and fight the Nazis the like of Noor Inayat Khan, Abdol-Hossein Sardari, and Si Kaddour Benghabrit the founder of the Great Mosque of Paris.